Features and Usage Scenarios

 This document defines a basic overview of main Directory features, components, and usage

 scenarios.
-All code snippets below are tested against the Directory v0.3.0
+All code snippets below are tested against the Directory v1.0.0 release.

 Note